w3f/polkadot-wiki/docs/learn/how-to/change-controller-account.md

 3\.
 From the drop-down on the right ("Submit the following extrinsics"), select the 'staking' pallet and 'setController' from the one on its left.

 4\.
-Since 'setController' does not accept any other parameter, you must click "Submit Transaction" and sign the extrinsic from your wallet.
+Since 'setController' doesn't accept any other parameter, you must click "Submit Transaction" and sign the extrinsic from your wallet.

 ![](../../assets/how-to/65018521622.png)

-And that's it!
+That's it.
 From now on, only your stash account can sign transactions on its behalf.

 * * *